gbayot/bioit_module/README.md

 This method have to return list of output files path.

-If an non-catch exception occur during execution, module exection will stop with 911 exit code.
+If an non-catch exception/error occur during execution, module exection will stop with 911 exit code.